sghelani/HackerNewsDataPipeline/README.md

 # HackerNewsDataPipeline

+## Description
+* The Data Pipeline was implemented from scratch using the Directed Acyclic Graph data structure.
-Data Pipeline implemented in Python as a DAG to analyze stories obtained from the Hacker News API
+* The pipeline extracts, transforms and analyzes stories obtained from the Hacker News API.